dergigi/dergigi.github.io/collections/bitcoin/_posts/2024-03-25-speaking-freely-online.md

 The Ancients placed a great deal of emphasis on attention.
 Attention is plagued by a meta-problem too, which is, of course, _what to pay attention to?_
-Answering this question requires paying attention to what you're paying attention to, which is what a smart person from a wise one.
+Answering this question requires paying attention to what you're paying attention to, which is what separates a smart person from a wise one.

 Which brings me to one of the things I'm currently worried about.
 Civilizationally speaking, we are very bad at paying attention to what we're